Snehayogg/snehayog/backend/QUICK_START.md

 ## ✅ Implementation Complete!

 All changes have been applied.
-Your video upload system now uses the **Cloudinary → R2 hybrid approach** with 99.7% cost savings!
+Your video upload system now uses the **Cloudflare Stream (FREE Transcoding) → R2 hybrid approach** with 98% cost savings!
+Transcoding is now completely FREE!

 ---